 For many benefits you need to be resident in the UK and have been here for a certain period before claiming.
 You may not be able to claim if you are subject to certain immigration controls.
 In these situations seek further advice before making a claim.

-Details of other organisations who can help can be found in our service provider directory.
+Details of other organisations who can help can be found in our Community Directory.

 You can apply for benefits online or over the telephone.

 Benefits calculators allow you (or someone on your behalf) to enter information about yourself online and find which benefits are available to you.
 Here are two on-line benefit calculators for your use: